 Learn How to Overcome Cost Management Issues with Oracle ERP Cloud Implementation

 Organizations require efficient and agile ERP systems to manage and use their business data in a highly competitive environment.
-The requirements may be for financial analysis, government requirements such as audits, taxation, or reporting to stakeholders, etc., while keeping the infrastructure costs at the lowest possible level.
+The requirements may be for financial analysis, government requirements such as audits, taxation, reporting to stakeholders, etc. while keeping the infrastructure costs at the lowest possible level.

 It’s intended to deliver Enterprise-grade controls for Predictability, Control, Visibility, Optimization, and Extensibility

 Organizations need to monitor the health and capacity of their cloud infrastructure resources.
-It is required to continuously optimize the performance in real-time.
+It is required to optimize the performance in real-time continuously.
 The following are a few broad features:

 - Assured availability and performance of the cloud system

 - Detection and fixing of problems with predictive analysis before they can impact your business